-.01 When a member serves as a director of an entity, such as a bank, the member's fiduciary responsibilities to the entity may create threats to the member's compliance with the "Integrity and Objectivity

-Rule" [1.100.001] and the "Confidential Client Information Rule" [1.700.001].
+- .01 When a member serves as a director of an entity, such as a bank, the member's fiduciary responsibilities to the entity may create threats to the member's compliance with the "Integrity and Objectivity Rule" [1.100.001] and the "Confidential Client Information Rule" [1.700.001].
 For example, an adverse interest threat to the member's objectivity may exist if the member's clients are customers of the entity or likely to engage in significant transactions with the entity.
 A member's general knowledge and experience may be very helpful to an entity in formulating policies and making business decisions.
-Nevertheless, if the member's clients are likely to engage in significant transactions with the entity, it would be more appropriate for the member to serve as a consultant to the board.
+Nevertheless, if the member's clients are likely to engage in significant transactions with the board.
 Under such an arrangement, the member could limit activities to those that do not threaten the member's compliance with these rules.
-If, however, the member serves as a board member, the member should evaluate the significance of any threats and apply safeguards, when necessary, to eliminate or reduce the threats to an acceptable level.

-.02 Refer to the "Disclosing Client Information in Director Positions" interpretation [1.700.080] of the "Confidential Client Information Rule" [1.700.001] for additional guidance.
+If, however, the member serves as a board member, the member should evaluate the significance of any threats and apply safeguards, when necessary, to eliminate or reduce the threats to an acceptable level. - .02 Refer to the "Disclosing Client Information in Director Positions" interpretation [1.700.080] of the "Confidential Client Information Rule" [1.700.001] for additional guidance.
 [Prior reference: paragraphs .170-.171 of ET section 191]